struggle with reading

-struggles with reading, getting her to sit down and actually do it can be challenging.
+, getting them to sit down and actually do it can be challenging.
 But it doesn’t have to be a battle.
-Use these strategies to encourage her to read more.
+Use these strategies to encourage your teen to read more.

 1. Keep things real.

-dyslexia, but persevered and came out on top.
+, but who persevered and came out on top.
 Just be careful to discuss, not preach.
 Encourage your child to brainstorm with you and to generate some of the ideas you discuss.

 2. Let your teen choose.

-The best way to encourage your child to read is to allow her to
+The best way to encourage kids to read is to allow them to

-read whatever she finds engaging, whether it’s comic books, cookbooks or romance novels about vampires or zombies.
-The books she’s drawn to might not be your favorites, but don’t discourage her preferences.
+, whether it’s comic books, cookbooks, or romance novels about vampires or zombies.
+The books they’re drawn to might not be your favorites, but don’t discourage those preferences.
 Reading is reading.
-Avoid any urge to censor her choices.
+Avoid any urge to censor their choices.

 Note: The author is the executive director of Story Shares, a nonprofit organization that distributes high-interest content for struggling older readers.

 The best way to create a culture of reading in your home is to read as much as possible.
-The more your child sees you reading, the more likely she is to follow suit.
-This doesn’t change once your child enters high school.
+The more kids see their parents reading, the more likely they are to follow suit.
+This doesn’t change once they enter high school.
 Teens are even more resistant to any message that implies do as I say, not as I do.

 Talk in meaningful ways about what your child reads.
 Ask questions and encourage debate.
 Create an environment of deep discussion and critical thinking.
-Talking frequently about what she’s reading can help in more ways than one.
-For example, if your child has
+Talking frequently about what kids are reading can help in more ways than one.
+For example, kids who have

-ADHD, she may prefer talking about a story to reading it.
-Help her stay motivated by having her read short passages and then discussing them.
+may prefer talking about a story to reading it.
+Help kids stay motivated by having them read short passages and then discussing them.

 6. Resist the urge to criticize.

-If your teen is a reluctant reader, you want to prevent her from shutting down about reading altogether.
-And that means keeping negative opinions about what she reads to yourself.
-If you don’t like the vampire stories she’s into, don’t voice that criticism to her.
-If you think eBooks are inferior to paperbacks, don’t share that opinion while she’s reading an eBook.
-Be tolerant and encourage her reading, whatever form that takes.
+When teens are reluctant readers, you want to prevent them from shutting down about reading altogether.
+And that means keeping negative opinions about what they read to yourself.
+If you don’t like the vampire stories your teen likes, don’t voice that criticism.
+If you think magazines are inferior to novels, don’t share that opinion while your teen is reading a magazine.
+Be tolerant and encourage kids to read, whatever form that takes.